osu-mist/express-api-skeleton/README.md

     COPY . /usr/src/<my-api>
     ```

 2. If the API is required [node-oracledb](https://oracle.github.io/node-oracledb/) to connect to an Oracle database, download an [Oracle Instant Client 12.2 Basic Light zip (64 bits)](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) and place into `./bin` folder.
-In addition, uncomment [the following codes](Dockerfile#L8-L15) from the Dockerfile.
+In addition, uncomment [the following codes](Dockerfile#L8-L15) from the Dockerfile:

     ```Dockerfile
     # Install Oracle Instant Client